-- This recommendation focuses on promoting access to appropriate and highvalue care.
-It is based on the following: - These procedures are currently performed for a wide variety of tumours, including renal cell carcinoma, colorectal cancer and liver metastases, and skeletal metastases.
-However, they are mostly performed in the public hospital system as there is no MBS schedule fee.
-The lack of an MBS item number is creating differences in the treatment of public versus private patients. - Updating the existing item 50950 may allow access without the need for creating a new item.
-However, this item is not within the VCC's remit.
+This recommendation focuses on promoting access to appropriate and high-value care.
+It is based on the following.

+These procedures are currently performed for a wide variety of tumours, including renal cell carcinoma, colorectal cancer and liver metastases, and skeletal metastases.
+However, they are mostly performed in the public hospital system as there is no MBS ቍ schedule fee.
+The lack of an MBS item number is creating differences in the treatment of public versus private patients.

+Updating the existing item 50950 would allow access without the need for creating a new item.